kaiserarg/doria/CONTRIBUTING.md

 ## Questions or Concerns?

-If you have any questions or concerns about contributing, please feel free to reach out to the maintainers.
+If you have any questions or concerns about contributing, please feel free to reach out to the brad@doria.app or zhifeng@doria.app

 **Happy Coding!**